 - 9.5.1.3.
 Notify Acceptance of the Request.
-If the Request for Interpretation is acceptable, the Program Director will notify the Manufacturer or VSTL in writing and provide it with an estimated date of completion.
-A Request for Interpretation may be accepted in whole or in part.
-A notice of acceptance shall state the issues accepted for interpretation. - 9.5.2.
-Consideration of the Request.
-After a Request for Interpretation has been accepted, the matter shall be investigated and researched.
-Such action may require the EAC to employ technical experts.
-It may also require the EAC to request additional information from the Manufacturer or VSTL.
+If the Request for Interpretation is accepted, the Program Director will notify the Manufacturer or VSTL in writing and provide it with an estimated date of completion.
+A Request for Interpretation may be accepted in whole or in part and the notice of acceptance shall state the issues accepted for interpretation. - 9.5.2.Consideration of the Request.
+After a Request for Interpretation has been accepted, the matter shall be analyzed and researched.
+Such action may require the EAC to employ technical experts and may also require the EAC to request additional information from the Manufacturer or VSTL.
 The Manufacturer or VSTL shall respond promptly to such requests. - 9.5.3.
 Interpretation.
-The Decision Authority shall be responsible for making determinations on a Request for Interpretation.
+The Program Director shall be responsible for making determinations on a Request for Interpretation.
 After this determination has been made, a written Interpretation shall be sent to the Manufacturer or VSTL.
-The following actions are necessary to prepare this written Interpretation: - 9.5.3.1.
-State the question or questions investigated. - 9.5.3.2.
-Outline the relevant facts that served as the basis of the Interpretation. - 9.5.3.3.
-Identify the voting system standards interpreted. - 9.5.3.4.
-State the conclusion reached. - 9.5.3.5.
-Inform the Manufacturer or VSTL of the effect of an Interpretation (see Section 9.6). - 9.6.
+The following actions shall be included in the Interpretation: - 9.5.3.1.
+The question or questions investigated. - 9.5.3.2.
+The relevant facts that served as the basis of the Interpretation. - 9.5.3.3.
+The voting system standards interpreted. - 9.5.3.4.
+The conclusion reached. - 9.5.3.5.
+The effect of an Interpretation (see Section 9.6). - 9.6.
 Effect of Interpretation.
 Interpretations are fact specific and case specific.
 They are not tools of policy, but specific, fact-based guidance useful for resolving a particular problem.
 Ultimately, an Interpretation is determinative and conclusive only with regard to the case presented.
 Nevertheless, Interpretations do have some value as precedent.
 Interpretations published by the EAC shall serve as reliable guidance and authority over identical or similar questions of interpretation.
-These Interpretations will help users understand and apply the provisions of EAC voting system standards. - 9.7.
+These Interpretations will help users understand and apply the individual requirements of EAC VVSG. - 9.7.
 Library of Interpretations.
-To better serve Manufacturers, VSTLs, and those interested in the EAC voting system standards, the Program Director shall publish EAC Interpretations.
+To better serve Manufacturers, VSTLs and those interested in the EAC's voting system standards, the Program Director shall publish EAC Interpretations.
 All proprietary information contained in an Interpretation will be redacted before publication consistent with Chapter 10 of this Manual.
-The library of published opinions is posted on the EAC Web site: www.eac.gov.
+The library of published Interpretations is posted on the EAC's website: www.eac.gov.